 Antarctic clouds play an important role in the climate system by influencing the Earth's radiation balance, both directly at high southern latitudes and, indirectly, at the global level through complex teleconnections (Lubin et al., 1998).
-However, in Antarctica, ground stations are mainly located on the coast and yearlong observations of clouds and associated meteorological parameters are scarce.
-Meteorological analyses and satellite observations of clouds can nevertheless give some information on cloud properties suggesting that clouds vary geographically, with a fractional cloud cover ranging from about 50 to 60% around the South Pole to 80-90% near the coast (Bromwich et al., 2012; Listowski et al., 2019).
-In situ aircraft measurements performed mainly over the Western Antarctic Peninsula (Grosvenor et al., 2012; Lachlan-Cope et al., 2016) and nearby coastal areas (O'Shea et al., 2017) provided new insights to polar cloud modelling and highlighted sea-ice production of Cloud-Condensation Nuclei (CCN) and Ice Nucleating Particles (INPs) (see e.g. Legrand et al., 2016).
+However, in Antarctica, ground stations are mainly located on the coast, and yearlong observations of clouds and associated meteorological parameters are scarce.
+Meteorological analyses and satellite observations of clouds can nevertheless give some information on cloud properties, suggesting that clouds vary geographically, with a fractional cloud cover ranging from about 50% to 60% around the South Pole to 80%-90% near the coast (Bromwich et al., 2012; Listowski et al., 2019).
+In situ aircraft measurements performed mainly over the western Antarctic Peninsula (Grosvenor et al., 2012; Lachlan-Cope et al., 2016) and nearby coastal areas (O'Shea et al., 2017) provided new insights into polar cloud modelling and highlighted sea-ice production of cloud condensation nuclei (CCN) and ice-nucleating particles (INPs) (see, for example, Legrand et al., 2016).
 Mixed-phase clouds (made of solid and liquid water) are preferably observed near the coast (Listowski et al., 2019) with larger ice crystals and water droplets (Lachlan-Cope, 2010; Lachlan-Cope et al., 2016; Grosvenor et al., 2012; O'Shea et al., 2017; Grazioli et al., 2017).
 Based on the raDAR/liDAR-MASK (DARDAR) spaceborne products (Listowski et al., 2019), it has been found that clouds are mainly constituted of ice above the continent.
-The abundance of Supercooled Liquid Water (SLW, the water staying in liquid phase below 0°C) clouds depends on temperature and liquid/ice fraction.
-It decreases sharply poleward, and is two to three times lower over the Eastern Antarctic Plateau than over the Western Antarctic.
+The abundance of supercooled liquid water (SLW; the water staying in liquid phase below 0 °C) clouds depends on temperature and the liquid-ice fraction.
+It decreases sharply poleward and is 2-3 times lower over the eastern Antarctic Plateau than over the West Antarctic.
 Furthermore, the nature and optical properties of the clouds depend on the type and concentration of CCN and INPs.
-Bromwich et al. (2012) mention in their review paper that CCN and INPs are of various nature and large uncertainties exist relative to their origin and abundance over Antarctica.
-An important point remains the inability of both research and operational weather prediction models to accurately represent the clouds (especially SLW clouds, SLWCs) in Antarctica causing biases of several tens W m-2 on net surface irradiance (Listowski and Lachlan-Cope, 2017; King et al., 2006, 2015; Bromwich et al., 2013) over and beyond the Antarctic (Lawson and Gettelman, 2014; Young et al. 2019).
-From year-long LIDAR observations of mixed-phase clouds at South Pole (Lawson and Gettelman, 2014), SLWCs were shown to occur more frequently than in earlier aircraft observations or weather model simulations, leading to biases in the surface radiation budget estimates.
+Bromwich et al. (2012) mention in their review paper that CCN and INPs are of various natures and large uncertainties exist relative to their origin and abundance over Antarctica.
+An important point remains the inability of both research and operational weather prediction models to accurately represent the clouds (especially SLW clouds, SLWCs) in Antarctica, causing biases of several tens of W m-2 on net surface irradiance (Listowski and Lachlan-Cope, 2017; King et al., 2006, 2015; Bromwich et al., 2013) over and beyond the Antarctic (Lawson and Gettelman, 2014; Young et al., 2019).
+From yearlong lidar observations of mixed-phase clouds at the South Pole (Lawson and Gettelman, 2014), SLWCs were shown to occur more frequently than in earlier aircraft observations or weather model simulations, leading to biases in the surface radiation budget estimates.